thisshehab/Bypass-403-forbidden/README.md

 ## Features

 1. **Changing X-Forwarded-For to 127.0.0.1:**
-    - Spoofing the client IP address in the HTTP headers for testing purposes
+    - Spoofing the localhost in the HTTP headers

 2. **Recursive Fuzzing to Endpoints:**
     - Performing recursive fuzzing to discover endpoints